 Pipeline transforming CSW ISO metadata to DCAT in CKAN using the SEMIC XSLT Transformation (service + mapping), which was already in place before the pilot.

-The problem of this pipeline that the SEMIC Proof of Concept API for using the transformation is neither updated to GeoDCAT-AP 3 nor maintained in the SEMIC repository.
+The problem of this pipeline is that the SEMIC Proof of Concept API for using the transformation is neither updated to GeoDCAT-AP 3 nor maintained in the SEMIC repository.
 No similar alternative was identified.

-Pipeline transforming CSW ISO metadata to DCAT (using GeoNetwork 4.4.6+), subsequently migrated to CKAN using a ‘CSW header remover’.
+Pipeline transforming CSW ISO metadata to DCAT (using GeoNetwork 4.4.6+), subsequently harvested to CKAN using a ‘CSW header remover’.

 The problem of this pipeline is that the CKAN harvester is not able to process/ignore csw:GetRecordsResponse element (among other things) around the RDF elements in the XML file.